timescale/docs/use-timescale/vpc.md

 the `IP Range` and `CIDR block` between your AWS and $CLOUD_LONG VPCs.

 When you peer a VPC with multiple CIDRs, all CIDRs are added to the $CLOUD_LONG rules automatically.
-However, if you change your CIDRs, you have to recreate another peering connection to $CLOUD_LONG.
+After you have finished peering, further changes in your VPC's CIDRs are not detected automatically.
+If you need to refresh the CIDRs, please recreate the peering connection.

 The request acceptance process is an important safety mechanism.
 Do not accept a peering request from an unknown account.